Full-Stack-93/alx-system_engineering-devops-2/0x03-shell_variables_expansions/README.md

 Task 9: Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
 POWER and DIVIDE are environment variables - echo $((POWER/DIVIDE))

+Task 10: rite a script that displays the result of BREATH to the power LOVE BREATH and LOVE are environment variables
+The script should display the result, followed by a new line - echo ((BREATH**LOVE))